Winter bicycle maintenance: Essential tips for every cyclist

 The downside of a wet lube is that dirt sticks to it much easier, and that’ll turn into a black paste that’ll affect efficiency and reduce the lifespan of your drivetrain, which leads me perfectly to the next point.

-Clean your drivetrain often
+Clean your drivetrain regularly

 During the summer, riders can easily get away with skipping a drivetrain clean here and there.
 But in the winter, you’ll need to step up your game.

 But I’m not just talking about the chain here, as old wet lube will stick to your chainring teeth, and teeth on the cassette.
 Here, grab a trusty cassette brush and scrub away with a degreaser.
-Of course, mud and other debris can find their way in between the cogs on a cassette, so it's worth thoroughly clearing out all the muck.
+Of course, mud and other debris can find their way between the cogs on a cassette, so it's worth thoroughly clearing out all the muck.

 Keep on top of your headset

-But the headset is one thing that should be paid special attention and when any play develops, get those bearings replaced as soon as possible.
+When any play develops, get those bearings replaced as soon as possible.
 This will prolong the life of your frame, and keep your bike handling exactly as it should.

-Keep an eye on your brake pads and cables
+Monitor your brake pads and cables

 Wet and muddy conditions boost the rate of wear of almost all of your bike’s components, which is why roadies often use a less expensive winter bike.

 Because we prefer life in the dirt, we ride throughout the winter, often on the same bike.
 That's why it is important to keep tabs on the important perishables such as brake pads and gear cables (or brake cables if you’re of that persuasion).
-Again, water and mud that’s flung from the wheels will find their way between your brake rotor and pads, which wears both down faster.
+Again, water and mud flung from the wheels will find their way between your brake rotor and pads, which wears both down faster.
 Moisture can also get into your cable housings, introducing corrosion.

 Keep drainage ports clear